 At Haslingfield Endowed Primary School we believe that a comprehensive programme of online safety education is vital for developing our pupils' ability to use technologies safely.
 We believe that just as children learn how to swim by going to a swimming pool so they will learn safe life-long online behaviours by accessing and using a range of online services including the World Wide Web.

-Our online safety curriculum is based on the Cambridgeshire Progression in Computing Capability Materials, and the Cambridgeshire PSHE Service Primary Personal Development Programme, with reference to UKCIS's Education for a Connected World
+Our online safety curriculum is based on the Kapow, and the Cambridgeshire PSHE Service Primary Personal Development Programme, with reference to UKCIS's Education for a Connected World.

 This is achieved using a combination of: